monty-nietzsche/ruotadellafortuna/README.md

 ## ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) Database WOF

 There should be a Postgres database named `WOF` running on the localhost at port `5432`.
-The code for creating the database is the following
+The code for creating the table needed for the database is the following:
 ``` sql

 CREATE TABLE public.matches (